Klik0/utwente-bigdata-group10/README.md

 The analysis of the tweets is performed by a large machine cluster owned by the University of Twente.

+> This repository does not contain any tweet data, we only provide a framework to handle the Twitter data!

 # Implementation
 The implementation is done using an Apache Pig script (i.e. script.pig).
 The provided data is stored on 667 seperate txt files and formatted in JSON format, which can be read by the Elephant Bird JSON loader.